-This one is a little different.
+If the idea of saving $50 is a bit too much, then the up and down savings method might be a better option.
 The great thing about it is that you will never have to save more than $35 in any week during the year.
 However, it is not just cut and dry as to what to save.
 You will start out making deposits in dollar increments until you reach $10.
 Then, you will increase in $5 increments — but will repeat the same amounts for various weeks during the year.

 When you reach week 31, you will actually decrease your savings by $5 and continue along with that same idea (following the schedule) until such time as you reach the end of the year.
 This method will save you exactly $1,000 by the end of the year.

 KIDS CAN DO THE WEEKLY SAVINGS CHALLENGE TOO!!!!

 It is important to teach kids important financial lessons at a young age.
 While they don’t make as much as mom and dad do, they do often receive an allowance (or commission as we call them in our house).

 By laying the foundation of how to save, your kids will do this on a regular basis as they grow older.
 They learn those habits at a young age and often carry them into adulthood.
 There is no greater gift you can give your child but to set them up on the path to success, even at a young age.

 As with the adult savings methods, we also know children earn different amounts of money.
 That is why we also have three different savings methods for them as well!